-Suggest which licence should be chosen to meet OS requirements, but let the uploader choose.
+Suggest which license should be chosen to meet OS requirements, but let the uploader choose.

 5.1.
-Give the uploader the possibility to choose the licence.
+Give the uploader the possibility to choose the license.

-You can indicate which licences are better for OA/OS, but don’t choose for them.
+You can indicate which licenses are better for OA/OS, but don’t choose for them.

-To avoid ambiguity, uploaders should be expected to apply a licence at the point of upload.
-Failure to apply a licence at upload results in ‘All Rights Reserved’, which generally means people are unable to use, re-use, modify or data-mine the unlicensed content, without authorisation.
+To avoid ambiguity, uploaders should be expected to apply a license at the point of upload.
+Failure to apply a license at upload results in ‘All Rights Reserved’, which generally means people are unable to use, re-use, modify or data-mine the unlicensed content, without authorisation.

 5.2.
 Repositories may play an important role in educating uploaders with regards open licensing.